 Dems Exhaust Delays on Sessions’ Path to Confirmation

-WASHINGTON (CN) – The Senate Judiciary Committee narrowly approved Jeff Sessions as U.S. attorney general on Wednesday, ending more than a week resistance from committee Democrats.
+WASHINGTON (CN) – The Senate Judiciary Committee narrowly approved Jeff Sessions as U.S. attorney general on Wednesday, ending more than a week of resistance from committee Democrats.

 The 11-9 party-line vote came a day after Democrats used their second delay tactic: an obscure Senate rule that prevents committees from meeting past the first two hours of the Senate’s day.
 Earlier, the Democrats had delayed the vote by requesting more time for lawmakers to review additional answers Sessions had provided them in writing.